 section of the park; another junction soon after is with the road into the mountains.

 The road into the Chisos Mountains is 6 miles long, quite steep at one point and with some hairpin bends that reduce speeds to 15 mph and make the route not recommended for vehicles over 24 feet long.
 The vegetation changes markedly over a short distance - from cacti and other Chihuahuan Desert plants through a transition zone with bushes and grassland, to fir and pine woodland at the upper elevations.
 From a highpoint of 5,679 feet at Panther Pass

 the road descends a little into the sheltered Chisos Basin

 which has quite extensive development including a lodge (offering free wi-fi), shops, restaurants and a campsite; this is generally the most popular location to visit and camp in the park as other areas tend to be very hot for much of the year.
 Indeed many people seem to come here just for the facilities rather than hike the trails further into the mountains, or explore the lower elevation regions of the park.

 Chisos Basin is circled by high volcanic peaks and vertical, weathered cliffs, the one exception being due west where the desert is visible through a V-shaped gap known as The Window

 - orientated just right to watch the sun set below the horizon.
-A short loop path leads to a good vantage point and a 2 mile trail follows the valley (Spring Canyon
+A short loop path leads to a good vantage point and a 2.2 mile trail

 ) to the window itself, from where much more of the lands to the west can be seen.